Skip to content

 chmod +x /usr/bin/poolstart.sh

-Edit libvirtd service and add the following to be overridden in the service section.
+Edit the libvirtd service and add the following to be overridden in the service section. [ Note: ExecStart is being overridden to avoid the default timeout of 2 minutes ]

 systemctl edit libvirtd.service